LyashenkoGS/JsShooter/README.md

 # JsShooter
 Simple browser first person shooter game.HTML, CSS, JavaScript.
-By default you can practice on Hitle.
-But also support all photos you want.
+By default you can practice on Hitler.
+But also supports all photos you can find in internet.
 Just put url and click on the button